 |

-Note: With the latest change in the chemical makeup of lubricants, coupled with the increased thermal nature of the current internal combustion engine, the importance of oil temperature control are now more important, than in recent years past.
+Note: With the latest change in the chemical makeup of lubricants, coupled with the increased thermal nature of the current internal combustion engine, the importance of oil temperature control are now even more important.
 Oil CoolersRacing cars have always required some form of oil cooler, and since World War II, most have utilized a brazed aluminum "modular" design.
 The basic design dates back to the early 1930's, when it was developed for use with the Rolls Royce Merlin aircraft engine.
 These much copied European designed coolers, consists of a number of aluminum pressed plates, forming oil ways and end tanks.
 The oil ways breaks down the boundary layer effect in the flow, to obtain maximum heat dissipation, without undue pressure drop.
 The oil ways are interspersed with a louvered and formed aluminum strip, and brazed in a salt bath, to hold together under pressure.
 The combination of heat transfer, low weight and durability in the smallest possible space, with minimal pressure drop, makes these oil coolers an international success.
 Oil coolers are available in a number of heights, rows, male AN (JIC) 37 degree or BSP threaded inlets and pressure checked before leaving the factory.
 Two primary lengths are available (if your needs differ, inquire), all with a 2" thick, front to back measurement.
 The 12.1 inch mount version is the most commonly used.

 For best results, the oil cooler should be mounted